Defense Evasion, Red Teaming

 Method 4 – SyncAppvPublishingServer.vbs

 SyncAppvPublishingServer.vbs is a script available in newer versions on Windows 10 and 11 only.
-This is developed by Microsoft and can be used for MS Application Virtualization.
-It can also be indirectly used for executing EXE.
-This is achieved by .NET cmdlet known as “Start-Process”
+Microsoft develops this and users can utilize it for MS Application Virtualization.
+Users can also indirectly use it for executing EXE.
+The .NET cmdlet known as “Start-Process” achieves this.

 On our reverse listener set up on port 4444, we receive a connection as the shell gets executed!